aqa-alex/selenwright/README.md

 ### One-command Installation
 Start browser automation in minutes by downloading [Configuration Manager](TBA) binary and running just **one command**:
 ```
-$ ./cm selenoid start --vnc --tmpfs 128
+$ ./cm selenwright start --vnc --tmpfs 128
 ```
-**That's it!** You can now use Selenoid instead of Selenium server.
+**That's it!** You can now use Selenwright instead of Selenium server.
 Specify the following Selenium URL in tests:
 ```
 http://localhost:4444/wd/hub
 ```